Buckingham Palace Garden: London's exclusive royal oasis

 Magnolia Dell

-Spring in Buckingham Palace Gardens wouldn't be the same without the Magnolia Dell.
-It's a dreamy spot, with magnolia trees showing off their pink and white blooms every year.
-Queen Mary introduced this peaceful retreat in the 1930s, and it's now a perfect spot for quiet reflection.
-The Dell leads to breathtaking views and a meandering path that takes you to an oasis.
+Spring in Buckingham Palace Garden wouldn't be the same without the Magnolia Dell, with magnolia trees showing off their pink and white blooms every year.
+Queen Mary introduced this in the 1930s, and the Dell leads to breathtaking views and a meandering path that takes you to an oasis.

 Beekeepers extracting honey from hives at Buckingham Palace, London.

-Tucked away on an island in the middle of the lake, Buckingham Palace's beehives are the gardens' charming, buzzing feature.
-Five hives and about 20,000 bees each produce around 160 jars of honey annually, which are used in royal desserts like honey madeleines.
-It's a lovely tradition that's as sweet as honey!
+Tucked away on an island in the middle of the lake, Buckingham Palace's beehives are the gardens' buzzing feature.
+Five hives and about 20,000 bees each produce around 160 jars of honey annually, which is used in royal desserts like honey madeleines.

 Buckingham Palace garden waterfall with lush greenery and serene water flow.

-You know that perfect calming sound you hear near water?
-That's the waterfall in Buckingham Palace Gardens!
-Installed by the royal couple, Queen Elizabeth II and Prince Philip, it keeps the lake fresh and vibrant, creating a serene atmosphere.
-Plus, it's a hotspot for wildlife, making it a lovely spot to pause.
+Head to the waterfall in the Buckingham Palace Garden to hear the perfect calming sound of water.
+Installed by Queen Elizabeth II and Prince Philip, it keeps the lake fresh.
+Plus, it's a hotspot for wildlife, making it a lovely spot to pause and rest.

 Plan your visit to the Buckingham Palace Garden